jacobcantwell/amazon-lightsail-minecraft/README.md

 Lightsail will return you to the Instances page and you should see your new Windows Server in a Pending state while it is being created.
 When the server is ready for use, select its name to view its connect details.

+### Create Static IP

+You can create static IP addresses to keep the same IP address every time you reboot your instance.
+For more information, see [Static IP addresses in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip).
+This makes it easier for your Minecraft clients to connect to your Minecraft server if you restart the instance.

+* In the Amazon Lightsail management console, open your new Windows Server instance
+* Select `+ Create static IP`
+* Identify your static IP with a unique name, e.g. minecraft-java-static-ip-v1
+* Select `Create`
+* Under Attach to an instance, select the name of your new Windows Server instance

 ## Connect to a Lightsail instance

 Lightsail offers a 1-click secure connection to your instance's terminal right from your browser, supporting SSH access for Linux/Unix-based instances and RDP access for Windows-based instances.
 To use 1-click connections, launch your instance management screens, click Connect using SSH or Connect using RDP, and a new browser window opens and automatically connects to your instance.